MOsmanis/PolicyCalculator/README.md

    3.2 Get the applicable risk type premium coefficient [(see Premium Rules)](#premium-rules)
    3.3 Calculate the risk premium - multiply coefficient with total risk sum
    3.4 Finally, add the current risk premium to the total premium
-4. Set the decimal point for `BigDecimal` and return a `double` value
+4. Set the decimal scale for `BigDecimal` and return a `double` value

 ###### Premium Rules